Site icon Regpack

 Source: Recurly

-If your churn rate is higher than the industry average, it’s time to start focusing on retention.
+If your churn rate is higher than the industry average, it’s time to start focusing on customer retention.
 You can find some useful tips on how to convince your customers to keep doing business with you here.

 These Small Business Finance Metrics Can Make a Difference

-The complex nature of spending money to make money, including taking on loans, offering discounts, chasing down overdue invoices, and keeping the office lights on, can make it extremely difficult to figure out whether you’re even breaking even.
+The complex nature of spending money to make money, including taking on loans, offering discounts, chasing down overdue invoices, and keeping the office lights on, can make it extremely difficult to figure out whether you’re breaking even.

 Make sure you’re using accounting and payment processing tools that provide the detailed data you need to monitor your key finance metrics.